jakecyr/pro-coder/README.md

 ## Features

 - Completes full blocks of code using previous code as the context.
-- Uses the most up-to-date models (GPT-4, etc.), configurable by you, the user.
+- Uses the most up-to-date OpenAI models (GPT-4, etc.), configurable by you, the user.

 ## Extension Settings